Rawa/lifx-cli/README.md

 Simple script written in Python 3 to control your LIFX lamps using the cli with RESTful calls to the lifx api.

 ## Install (Arch Linux)
-1. \# pacman -S python2 python2-pycurl
+1. \# pacman -S python python-pycurl

 2. Go to https://cloud.lifx.com/ and get your lifx token